Call Us Today Text Us

 A juvenile – someone under the age of 18 – accused of a misdemeanor or felony in Colorado is typically charged in juvenile delinquency court.
 Their criminal case is then held in the juvenile justice system.
 There are exceptions, of course.
 A youth may be charged as an adult depending on the seriousness of the crime or a juvenile’s criminal background.
 If that happens, the penalties are more severe.

-At Flatiron Legal Advisors, LLC, our juvenile criminal defense attorneys in Denver and Boulder understand that more so than anyone, juveniles need an aggressive defense.
+At Flatiron Legal Advisors, PLLC, our juvenile criminal defense attorneys in Denver and Boulder understand that more so than anyone, juveniles need an aggressive defense.
 Your child’s entire future can be at risk, especially in terms of employment and education.
-If you are a parent, contact us today at 303-586-1961 to schedule a free 15 minute case evaluation – keeping your child’s record clean and making sure their future is not at risk is imperative and the attorney’s at Flatiron Legal Advisors, LLC have your child’s back.
+If you are a parent, contact us today at 303-586-1961 to schedule a free 15 minute case evaluation – keeping your child’s record clean and making sure their future is not at risk is imperative and the attorney’s at Flatiron Legal Advisors, PLLC have your child’s back.

 Common Juvenile Crimes in Colorado